WarpBuilds/warpbuild-agent/pkg/warpbuild/docs/CommonsLastJobProcessedMeta.md

 `func (o *CommonsLastJobProcessedMeta) HasVcsRepo() bool`

 HasVcsRepo returns a boolean if a field has been set.

+### GetVcsStartTime

+`func (o *CommonsLastJobProcessedMeta) GetVcsStartTime() string`

+GetVcsStartTime returns the VcsStartTime field if non-nil, zero value otherwise.

+### GetVcsStartTimeOk

+`func (o *CommonsLastJobProcessedMeta) GetVcsStartTimeOk() (*string, bool)`

+GetVcsStartTimeOk returns a tuple with the VcsStartTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVcsStartTime

+`func (o *CommonsLastJobProcessedMeta) SetVcsStartTime(v string)`

+SetVcsStartTime sets VcsStartTime field to given value.

+### HasVcsStartTime

+`func (o *CommonsLastJobProcessedMeta) HasVcsStartTime() bool`

+HasVcsStartTime returns a boolean if a field has been set.

+### GetVcsWorkflowGroupId

+`func (o *CommonsLastJobProcessedMeta) GetVcsWorkflowGroupId() string`

+GetVcsWorkflowGroupId returns the VcsWorkflowGroupId field if non-nil, zero value otherwise.

+### GetVcsWorkflowGroupIdOk

+`func (o *CommonsLastJobProcessedMeta) GetVcsWorkflowGroupIdOk() (*string, bool)`

+GetVcsWorkflowGroupIdOk returns a tuple with the VcsWorkflowGroupId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVcsWorkflowGroupId

+`func (o *CommonsLastJobProcessedMeta) SetVcsWorkflowGroupId(v string)`

+SetVcsWorkflowGroupId sets VcsWorkflowGroupId field to given value.

+### HasVcsWorkflowGroupId

+`func (o *CommonsLastJobProcessedMeta) HasVcsWorkflowGroupId() bool`

+HasVcsWorkflowGroupId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)